rupeshtiwari/NHibernate.Asp.Net/README.md

 <br>
 <h2> To Run Project </h2>
 <p>
-Please create a NDemo database inside the SQL Server.
+Please create a database named as "NDemo" inside the SQL Server.
 I have used SQL2012 express edision.
 </p>
 <h2>Notes on NHibernate</h2>
 <ol>